dfahlander/just-build/README.md

 ```
 *Notice the stand-alone "--"!
 It tells npm run to pass remaining args to script.*

 Any of the above commands will build the two targets with the ability to watch them both!
+If you want

-This is the detailed sequence that will be executed:
+to understand how this works, this is the flow that is executed:

     1. tsc --watch
     2. Whenever stdout from tsc --watch emits "Compilation complete.", execute the following flow:
         1. rollup -c
         2. uglifyjs...
         3. bash... and node ...
         4. *At this point, everything in the "myApp" target is built*.
 It will now output **just-build myApp done.**
         to stdout.
 Then it will continue by invoking the next target 'test':
         5. tsc --project test --watch
         6. Whenever stdout from tsc --project test --watch emits "Compilation complete.", execute following:
             1. echo "Foo Bar"
             2. *At this point, everything in the "test" target is build*.
 It will now output
             **just-build test done.** to stdout.

 To just build the app: